 If you’re in town on the first or third Thursday of the month check out the Slow Food Earth Market.
 Marquees and umbrellas line a portion of The Levee with locals selling preserves, honey, flowers and fresh fruit and vegetables.
 It’s a great market for the midweek shop and a wonderful way to support local farmers and celebrate their produce.

 Morpeth is loved for its riverside dining by locals and visitors alike.
 With eateries spreading along the riverbank there’s no shortage of options.
 The Commercial Hotel is a classic pub with a boutique house brewed beer selection.
-Taylor’s Bond Store & Coffee House, resides inside the historic Bond Store overlooking the river.
+Hunter River Studio resides inside the historic Bond Store overlooking the river.
 With a feeling of comfort and eclectic interior design, I have delved into their considerable breakfast menu with glee.
 I recommend the pancakes with a side of Belaroma Coffee or a pot of tea.
-Strolling to The Common Grounds I encourage you to explore the rear deck view that puts me right on the water.
+Strolling to Common Grounds I encourage you to explore the rear deck view that puts me right on the water.
 With a seasonal breakfast and brunch menu from meaty delights to vegan dreams, there’s something for everyone.
 Their banana bread is especially tantalising.

 If I can’t decide what to eat Street Eats provides a menu for every palate as well as being a great way to hang out with my friends and family.
 Queens Wharf, Morpeth and the RH Taylor Reserve, Lorn are the Street Eats riverside settings where food trucks gather together for a feast.
 With Taiwanese baos, woodfired pizzas, dumplings, American style burgers or loaded fries, it’s hard to stick to just one food truck.
 I recommend purchasing samples from each vendor to avoid food envy.
 Bring along a picnic rug or some folding chairs and chow down on your goodies while enjoying the beautiful view.